erikcameron/decorum/README.md

 [Skip to the action](#usage)

-Decorum expands on the traditional Decorator concept by satisfying [a few additional contraints](#tasteful_decorators).
+Decorum expands on the traditional Decorator concept by satisfying [a few additional contraints](#tasteful-decorators).
 The constraints are designed to make decorators' role in your overall object structure both clear and safe.
 More on these points below.

 - Object Identity: After you decorate an object, you're still dealing with that same